Skparab1/go/README.md

 - Cons
   - Doesn't have any graphics
   - Doesn't source redirects from csv or json table file (its harder to put redirects in)

+## why its called "go"
+- because go is a short subpage name (https://skparab1.github.io/go/test)
+- go sounds cool and if you go to the webpage you will "go" somewhere